gridlocdev/JS-To-Bookmarklet/README.md

 JS-to-bookmarklet is a PowerShell script I created to convert Javascript files into the Bookmarklet syntax.

+This script is for folks that can code in JavaScript that would like to create a custom JavaScript file to be able to execute on a page.

 ## What does this PowerShell script do?

 It's a pretty small utility, in fact it's a lesser amount of lines than this README.
 All it does is takes out all the line breaks and spaces from a JavaScript file and inserts the Bookmarklet browser syntax around it.
 Feel free to edit it as you need if something does not work in your exported JavaScript bookmarklet.